 Enter Bird's Name in Search Box:

 There are two types of solitaires that have been proven to have been seen in North America.
-The Townsend's Solitaire is the only native solitaire of these two, whose habitat ranges from northern Alaska into Mexico.
-The Brown-backed Solitaire is a vagrant, some times seen in the extreme south-western border states in the US.
-Another possible solitaire, that may be identified one day is the Cuban Solitaire, which as the name suggests, a Cuban endemic, that may show up in southern Florida, driven there by a storm or just a wayward vagrant.
+The Townsend's Solitaire is the only native solitaire of these two and whose habitat ranges from northern Alaska into Mexico.
+The Brown-backed Solitaire is a vagrant, sometimes seen in the extreme southwestern border states of the US.
+Another possible solitaire that may be identified one day, is the Cuban Solitaire which as the name suggests is a Cuban endemic, that may show up in southern Florida driven there by a storm or just a wayward vagrant.

-Solitaires are members of the thrush family, whose habitat is found mainly in forests.
-More likely to be seen in up in conifers, feeding on insects and berries.
-These birds on occasion will show up at bird feeders in the south, or even in residential backyards, if there are winter berries available.
+The solitaires are members of the thrush family whose habitat is found mainly in forests.
+More likely to be seen up in conifers feeding on insects and berries.
+These birds on occasion will show up at birdfeeders in the south or even in residential backyards if there are winter berries available.